 We are a support group that provides a positive environment, listen to each other & offer feedback, education, and awareness to share with family & friends, invites professionals in the fields to enlighten us on breakthrough with meds, Physical therapist to share good everyday exercises, etc. I would want to get feedback from the group on topics and be the catalyst to try to get the answers or guest to talk to us.
 We want to help expand the reach of the Live Yes!
 Connect Group in the Jacksonville area and get to know more amazing people to connect, share and learn with.

 I developed RA at the age of 36, very abruptly overnight.
 At the time I worked for a Johnson & Johnson company in the Human Resource & Training and Development.
 I loved my job, but as my disease continued & worsened, I struggled on so many levels to "keep up".
 After 14 years of service - I SADLY had to leave the company on Disability.
 That was over 18 years ago.
 I have been on 3 drug studies that lasted several years each and am currently on one at this time.

 The fact that I had NO ONE to talk to about this, what to expect, how to deal with the physical, emotional, and mental changes that I was experiencing threw me into a spiral depression in midlife.
 I just want to let anyone that is newly diagnosed with RA to KNOW that they have someone to talk to!
 I did not!
 As well as people that have had RA for years.
 We all need each other to lean on throughout this journey because I feel unless you've actually been in these shoes - you really don't understand the struggle we have.

-I chose to co-lead an Arthritis Support Network because I want to help others and myself get the understanding and support that we all need to not only survive, but thrive through the struggles.
+I chose to facilitate this group because I want to help others and myself get the understanding and support that we all need to not only survive but thrive through the struggles.
 I look forward to meeting more amazing and inspiring people so we can support each other.